top of page

 The 1974 set featured an 'adjacent' set - not an insert set like in the years before 1972 but not part of the basic set either.

 43 players were featured on "Traded" cards - cards looked like basic player cards with the addition of a bold yellow stripe across the bottom with the word "TRADED".
 Card backs offered, in newspaper fashion, an account of the deal that brought the player to his new team.
-Cards were number according to the player's number in the basic set following by a "T".
+Cards were numbered according to the player's number in the basic set following by a "T".
 A 44th card, providing a checklist for the tradeds, was also issued.

 75-NNOBk.jpg